Susa weddings

 Depiction of the Susa weddings of 324 BCE: Alexander III marrying Stateira, daughter of Darius III; and Alexander's general Hephaestion marrying Stateira's sister Drypetis.

 The Susa weddings were arranged by Alexander the Great in 324 BCE, shortly after he conquered the Achaemenid Empire.
 In an attempt to wed Greek culture with Persian culture, he and his officers held a large gathering at Susa and took Persian noblewomen as wives.
-The Mass wedding involved 80 couples and blended various Greek and Persian traditions.
+The mass wedding involved 80 couples and blended various Greek and Persian traditions.
 Through these weddings and his own Persian wife, Alexander intended to legitimize his rule over Persia and solidify his claim as the successor of the Achaemenid dynasty.
 It was also expected that any children produced from these marriages would, as the product of both Greek and Persian blood, serve as a symbol of the two civilizations coming together under Alexander's Macedonian Empire.

 Purpose

-Blending of Greek and Persian civilizations

 Alexander intended to symbolically unite the Persian and Greek cultures, by taking a Persian wife himself and celebrating a mass wedding with Persian ceremony along with his officers, for whom he arranged marriages with noble Persian wives.
 The union was not merely symbolic, as their prospective offspring were intended to be the inheritors of both civilizations.

-Political significance

 By marrying the daughters of Darius and Artaxerxes, Alexander was both identifying himself with the Persians and also making his own position more secure.
 He could now claim to be the son and rightful heir of both previous Persian kings.
 He also wanted to honour Hephaestion by making him his brother-in-law.